Company Achieves Astronomical Productivity Gains by Implementing PilotFish

 The client anticipates continued growth.
 Having proven that PilotFish can streamline the process of ingesting data from laboratory clients, they can remove data entry overhead as a governor on client onboarding and can begin to accept and implement new clients at an accelerated rate.

 Longer term, the client has plans to expand the universe of data elements that they receive from their laboratory clients to improve their service offering.
-Armed with the PilotFish eiConsole for Healthcare IDE, they are already in a position to receive that expanded data set in any format, and via any connectivity protocol.
-The simple point, click, drag and drop configuration of the interface assembly line allows the client to offer unparalleled flexibility to their clients in support of this initiative.
+Armed with the PilotFish eiConsole for Healthcare IDE, they are already in a position to receive that expanded dataset in any format and via any connectivity protocol.
+The simple point, click, drag & drop configuration of the interface assembly line allows the client to offer unparalleled flexibility to their clients in support of this initiative.

 HL7 is the registered trademark of Health Level Seven International.